M. Ramesh Reddy

 M. Ramesh Reddy is an Indian film producer who mainly works in South Indian film industry.
+He established Suraj Production.
+He is a National Film Awardee renowned for his fashionable and passionate approach to cinema.

 Early life

+He is a civil contractor, who has transitioned into the role of a film producer, and his productions have left a notable impact on the film industry.
 M. Ramesh Reddy was born in Nangali, Karnataka, belongs from a lower-middle-class family and began working as a contractor.
 He become a vendor for Infosys in 2012 and met Sudha Murty.

 Film career

 M. Ramesh Reddy started his career as a film producer in 2017 with his film Uppu Huli Khara.
+In the name of Tejaswini Enterprises, he produced 2017's Musical Hit film PaddeHuli, which is a remake of the 2017 Tamil film Meesaya Murukku.
+The film starred Nishvika Naidu, Shreyas Manju and directed by Guru Deshpande.

 Ramesh Reddy produced Nathicharami in 2018 with actors Sruthi Hariharan and Sanchari Vijay.
-In 2019 Reddy produced Padde Huli.
+In 2019, Reddy produced Padde Huli.
+Then he released a film titled 100 with Dr Ramesh Aravind in 2021.